paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 [Topological Sort (for graphs) *](_Patterns%20for%20Coding%20Questions%20e3f5361611c147ebb2fb3eff37a743fd/Trees%20&%20Graphs%20(Additional%20content)%200fcf8228f7574bfc90076f33e9e274e0/Topological%20Sort%20(for%20graphs)%20e35d20a5223f4c50b4a73c0f71dc2c07.md)

-A ***directed acyclic graph*** (DAG) is a directed graph in which there are no cycles, i.e., paths which contain one or more edges and which begin and end at the same vertex.
+A ***directed acyclic graph*** (DAG) is a directed graph in which there are no cycles, i.e., paths that contain one or more edges and which begin and end at the same vertex.

 Vertices in a directed acyclic graph that have no incoming edges are referred to as ***sources**.*